 Content Covered Here

-- Convenience at Your Fingertips.
 Bridgford’s Summer Sausage, Salami, and Pepperoni can be stored in your pantry until opened, making them perfect for unplanned guests or spontaneous gatherings.
-Pair them with Parkerhouse Style Frozen Rolls to whip up fresh, flavorful breadsticks with ease.
+Pair them with Parkerhouse Style Frozen Rolls to whip up fresh, flavorful breadsticks with ease. - Homemade touch without the hassle.

-- Homemade Touch Without the Hassle.
 Transform frozen rolls into golden garlic rosemary breadsticks in just a few easy steps.
-It adds a warm, personal touch to your simple charcuterie board without requiring hours in the kitchen.
+It adds a warm, personal touch to your easy charcuterie board ideas without requiring hours in the kitchen. - Delicious flavors for everyone.

 Ingredient Notes and Substitutions